lashford/modern-web-template/tutorial/index.md

 ### Try it out

-Download the Acivator or clone the project and execute the following in a terminal from inside the project
+Download the Activator or clone the project and execute the following in a terminal from inside the project

 ```scala
 > play run
 ```

-and Play will compile the CoffeeScript and launch a webserver on ``localhost:9000``, ``play run`` is wrapping SBT and so gives us "hot compile" of the code for seemless web development, so saved changes are instantly reflected on the browser.
+and Play will compile the CoffeeScript and launch a webserver on ``localhost:9000``, ``play run`` is wrapping SBT and so gives us "hot compile" of the code for seamless web development, so saved changes are instantly reflected on the browser.

 So what are you waiting for, download this activator and check out the code!